12 Legal Documents Required To Sell A House Without A Realtor

 #11 Sales Contract

-This legally-binding document may also be referred to as the “purchase agreement.”
+This legal document may also be referred to as the “purchase agreement.”
 It is the final piece of paper that lays out all the points of the sale.
-This document will guide both parties through the sales process and will include information about:5
+This document will guide both parties through the sales process and will include information about: Identities – Who is buying and selling the property.

 • The property – Everything from the property address to the type of house to the size of the lot.
 You’ll also include any information about appliances included in the sale.